taiojia/redis-ha/README.md

 Redis with replication and failover (keepalived)

 ### Overview
 This project help you to deploy redis With HA and automatic recovery.
 A basic cluster is a redis master and a redis slave, slave sync data from master.
 Only a redis master and a redis slave based on this arch.
 The project only for redis cache service not support transaction managemant.
+This program is for Ubuntu 14.04 or later, use `redis_ha_installer_el6.py` or `redis_ha_installer_el7.py` instead of CentOS 6/7 if you use CentOS/RHEL.

 ### How to use?
 * Clone this repo on all of the node: